shan-emacs/emacs-packages-mirrors/melpa/posframe-readme.txt

 1. It is fast enough for daily usage :-)
 2. It works well with CJK languages.

+NOTE:
-NOTE: For MacOS users, posframe needs Emacs version >= 26.0.91
+1. For MacOS users, posframe needs Emacs version >= 26.0.91
+2. Posframe will be very very slow when emacs is built with --with-x-toolkit=athena.

 [[./snapshots/posframe-1.png]]